Wallace, Julia (Abernethy)

 Community organization, 46 Pleasant Street, Cambridge

 The Women’s Center arose from the action by a feminist protest group, Bread and Roses that was seeking a place to situate a women’s center for under-served women in Cambridge.
-In 1971, the women took over a former industrial building then owned by Harvard at 888 Memorial Drive, offering free child care and classes for women.
+On March 6, 1971, the women marched and took over a former industrial building at 888 Memorial Drive, which was then owned by Harvard.
+While occupying the building, the women offered free child care and classes for women.
 After ten days they were forced out, but the protest sparked community interest that led to the purchase of a house at 46 Pleasant Street in Cambridge.
 The Women's Center (later incorporated as the Women's Educational Center) opened in January 1972 in the house at 46 Pleasant Street.
 It was committed to the philosophy that empowered women could help themselves and effect change in their communities.

 References: Finding Aid, Northeastern University Library Archives; Annie Popkin Papers, Schlesinger Library; Central Square Women's Walking Tour.